coolboy19521/AZE44/src/README.md

 In this section of the documentation software solution of our strategy is discussed.
 Before starting to explain how our code works we would like to present our principles while creating the software:

 1. **Keep it simple**: The computing power of our SBC and the accuracy of our sensors are limited.
-There is no point in designing an extra accurate algorithm, because it most probably would not work in practice mose of the time.
+There is no point in designing an extra accurate algorithm, because it most probably would not work in practice most of the time.
 Also maintaining a complex algorithmic structure is not easy and would require a lot of time, which we could more effectively spend on optimizing existing simpler algorithms or our strategy.

 2. **Have a margin of error**: There is nothing such as "*at STP*" in the competition arena.
 So you can't just solely rely on robot's mechanic design and right perfect code.
 Software should always be able to tolerate some amount of hardware error.
 So should hardware, as perfection lies in balance of both.